tytydraco/yessleep/out/I_Have_to_Choose_Between_Dying_in_a_Fire_or_Being_Beaten_to_Death.md

 I pick it up, carefully reading the document:

-‘This document is for the recipient Thomas Reinhart to discuss the manner and matter of his upcoming death.’
+‘This document is for the recipient \[One-Angle7033\] to discuss the manner and matter of his upcoming death.’

 My death?

 “Is this some kind of sick joke?”
 I snort, my voice frigid but my gaze unmoving.

-“I’m afraid not Mr. Reinhart.
+“I’m afraid not \[One-Angle7033\].
 This is a discussion as old as the cosmos and your only opportunity to decide on your fate.” she says, an odd rattle of life returning to her voice as she speaks.

 I looked up at her, just in time to see her appearance morph again.
 Her features softened as her hair, skin, and eyes returned to their former splendor.
 Her expression was still very matter of fact, but I now saw a wise, ancientness behind her gaze.